What You Need To Know About Separation in Ontario

 The Canada Divorce Act does not permit a judge to end a marriage by granting a divorce unless there is evidence proving there is a breakdown of the marriage.
 Living separate and apart from your spouse for at least one year is one of the grounds for divorce.
 The others are physical or mental cruelty and adultery.

-The law encourages people to work together during their separation in an effort to reconcile and save their marriage, so you do not lose separation as a ground for filing for divorce by living together during the separation.
+The law encourages people to work together during their separation.
+They want an effort to reconcile and save their marriage, so you do not lose separation as a ground for filing for divorce by living together during the separation.
 You can live together for up to 90 days during your separation and still use it as a ground for divorce.
 The 90 days need not be consecutive, so a couple could make multiple attempts to reconcile as long as the total number of days together during the separation does not exceed 90.

 Resolve legal and financial issues through a separation agreement